 What is tofu?

 Tofu, also known as bean curd, is a nutrient-rich food created from soy milk that has been heated and coagulated.
 The soy milk curds are then pressed and formed into blocks, much like traditional cheesemaking.
 The word "tofu"comes from the Japanese term for bean + curdled or fermented.
 Tofu or bean curd is often served as a plant-based meat or egg replacement in many recipes.
 Mild in flavor, tofu readily absorbs seasonings or flavors of any other ingredients it is cooked with.
-According to Wikipedia, tofu first originated in China more than 2,000 years ago.
+According to this article, tofu first originated in China more than 2,000 years ago.
 Today, tofu is a staple in many Asian countries including Vietnam, Thailand, and Korea.
+Learn more about tofu in the FAQ's below.

 How to choose which tofu to use?